grassmunk/Chicago95/Plymouth/README.md

 It is meant to simulate the Windows 95 boot screen and shutdown screen.

+If you wish to use a font other than Helvetica as provided by Cronyx Cyrillic, you must change all occurences of "Helvetica Bold 18" in Chicago95.script to your preferred font.

 The RetroTux boot theme is based on the xubuntu-logo Plymouth theme.

 #### Install instructions for XUbuntu